Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Preliminaries

 The \emph{modulus of the path family $\Gamma$} is then defined by

-where $dA(z)$ denotes the Lebesgue measure on $\C$.
-Intuitively, the modulus is big if the family $\Gamma$ has \emph{lots} of short paths, and it is small if the paths are long and there are \emph{not many} of them.
 We will also need a weighted version of the modulus.
 Any measurable, locally integrable function $\omega: \mathbb{C} \to [0, \infty)$ will be called \emph{weight function}.
 In our case the weight function $\omega$ will always be the distortion function $\K(\cdot, f)$.
 Then, we define the weighted modulus $M_{\omega}(\Gamma)$ by

 Finally, we need the modulus inequality

 which holds for any homeomorphism $f$ of finite distortion for which the distortion $\K(\cdot, f)$ is locally integrable, proven by the first named author in \cite{H3}.